wavesjs/waves-ui/README.md

 ### Naming Conventions

-- `constructor()`: create the DOM SVG container element for views and layers
+- `constructor()`: create the DOM SVG container element for tracks and layers
-- `add()`: add a view to a timeline or a layer to a view, so that a timeline keeps track of its views and a view keep track of its layers.
+- `add()`: add a view to a timeline or a layer to a view, so that a timeline keeps track of its tracks and a view keep track of its layers.
 - `render()`: method for an object to render its child DOM SVG element
 - `update()`: method for an object to update its previously created DOM according to data or time-context